open-contracting-extensions/ocds_memberOf_extension/README.md

 # Member Of

-The `parties.memberOf` property can be used to indicate the relationship between a party and some other party, association or grouping.
+The `parties.memberOf` field can be used to indicate the relationship between a party and some other party, association or grouping.

 Is not require that the party identified by `memberOf.id` exists in the parties array, but implementations could choose to include it, so that it is possible to represent a tree-structure of multi-level hierarchy.
 A `memberOf` object should not be an object in the parties array unless it is semantically a party i.e. "involved in the contracting process".
 If the party is only referred to by `memberOf`, that's an indication that it's probably not involved in the contracting process.